USEPA/plumbing-volume-tool/README.md

 ## References

 - Triantafyllidou, S., Burkhardt, J., Tully, J., Cahalan, K., DeSantis, M., Lytle, D., & Schock, M. (2021).
 Variability and sampling of lead (Pb) in drinking water: Assessing potential human exposure depends on the sampling protocol.
 Environment International, 146, 106259. https://doi.org/10.1016/j.envint.2020.106259.

+## Disclaimer

+This software/application has been approved for release by the U.S. Environmental Protection Agency (USEPA).
+Although the software has been subjected to rigorous review, the USEPA reserves the right to update the software as needed pursuant to further analysis and review.
+No warranty, expressed or implied, is made by the USEPA or the U.S. Government as to the functionality of the software and related material nor shall the fact of release constitute any such warranty.
+Furthermore, the software is released on condition that neither the USEPA nor the U.S. Government shall be held liable for any damages resulting from its authorized or unauthorized use.